 What else should employers consider?

 As well as the employment law implications referenced above, there are also data protection issues to take into account.
 Employers should be mindful of being GDPR compliant when storing any health data about employees who have been vaccinated.
-Because anything to do with someone’s medical data is a special category of data that has to be protected.
-If employers are insisting their staff get vaccinated, and any of them experience side effects, which the employer records then they need to consider if it is absolutely necessary for the management and administration of the employment relationship for such data to be gathered and held.
+Because anything to do with someone’s medical data is a special category of data that has to be processed fairly for the purposes of managing and administering the employment relationship and the protection of the health and safety of employees.
+If employers are insisting their staff get vaccinated, and any of them experience side effects, which the employer records, then they need to consider if it is absolutely necessary for the management and administration of the employment relationship for such data to be gathered and held.

 This is new and unfamiliar ground for the vast majority of organisations and the subject of vaccination in general can be an emotive and sensitive one.
-As such, it is highly recommended that employers take expert legal advice before embarking on any course of action around vaccination policies.
+As such, it is highly recommended that employers take expert legal advice before embarking on unilateral courses of action around vaccination policies without employee engagement.